wymsee/typeormgen/README.md

-                              of just Date                           [boolean] --rules, -r                   Output a static rules function that returns basic joi validation rules             [boolean] --out, -o                     Path to where model file will be written [required] --tabs                        Use tabs instead of spaces             [boolean]
+                              of just Date                           [boolean] --rules, -r                   Output a static rules function that returns basic joi validation rules             [boolean] --toJSON                      Output a toJSON function that returns the model's properties --out, -o                     Path to where model file will be written [required] --tabs                        Use tabs instead of spaces             [boolean]